Game rules

 -

-- The dragon captures on its row or column, at any distance.
+- The general captures like a chariot: along its row or column, at any distance.

 -